How to Apply

 Completion

-Once you've completed work on your grant, you'll share the results in a report, blog post or video.
+Once the scope of work is completed, you will share the results publicly in a report, post, or video.

 Requirements